NWChemEx-Project/Utilities/docs/source/about/about.rst

 sub libraries:

 - IterTools: Classes designed to make iteration easier.
 This includes base classes for writing your own iterators as well as classes for iterating over common situations such as:

   - All permutations of a sequence
   - All combinations of a sequence

-- Mathematician : Math functionality beyond that of the STL including:
+- Mathematician: Math functionality beyond that of the STL including:

   - Binomial coefficients
   - Multinomial coefficients

-- TypeTraits : Structs to make meta-template programming easier
+- TypeTraits: Structs to make meta-template programming easier

   - Extended type intraspection (*i.e.* determining if a type has a member)